PostHog/posthog.com/contents/founders/write-great-job-ads.md

 This isn't where you put 'we are not looking for lazy people who are bad at their jobs', more 'This role isn't a great fit if you are looking to eventually manage a large team' (or whatever).

 You can also do a version of this list under a 'what you'll be doing' type section - it's super helpful to make explicit what the candidate won't be doing.
 Again, this helps candidates to screen themselves out.
-As I said before, you are not that great a negotiator - if you hire someone and force them to do something they don't want to do, they will quite in 6 months anyway and you'll have to repeat this all again.
+If you hire someone and force them to do something they don't want to do, they will quit in six months and you'll have to repeat this all again.

 **If you are open source, link to your repo**